Yes! You've come to the right place ‒ Health Navigator NZ is now Healthify He Puna Waiora

 - BPD often appears in teens or early adulthood.
 It can affect your relationships, work and wellbeing but can be managed with support and treatment.

 Because each person experiences a different combination of symptoms, each person with BPD deals with different difficulties.
-You may experience some or all of the following symptoms (five are needed for a formal diagnosis):
+You may experience some or all of the following symptoms (5 are needed for a formal diagnosis):

-- fear of abandonment (real or perceived) and trying to avoid it
+- Fear of abandonment (real or perceived) and trying to avoid it.

-- unstable and very intense relationships
+- Unstable and very intense relationships.

-- quick changes of mood, eg, feeling very happy then very sad in the same day
+- Quick changes of mood, eg, feeling very happy then very sad in the same day.

-- inappropriate and intense anger
+- Inappropriate and intense anger.

-- doing things on impulse (not planning to do them or thinking about the consequences)
+- Doing things on impulse (not planning to do them or thinking about the consequences).

-- identity disturbance (not knowing who you are)
+- Identity disturbance (not knowing who you are).

-- often having suicidal thoughts or behaviours
+- Often having suicidal thoughts or behaviours.

-- feeling empty most of the time.
+- Feeling empty most of the time.

 (MedCircle, US, 2018)

-The exact cause of BPD is unknown but many factors may play a role.
 For many people with BPD, their difficulties appear to be related to some of the following:

-- sexual, physical or emotional abuse
+- Experiencing traumatic events (eg sexual, physical or emotional abuse).

-- having a family member with BPD.
+- Having a whānau member with BPD.

 If you have some of the symptoms mentioned above, it’s a good idea to see your doctor.
 They will ask you questions about your thoughts, feelings and behaviour, including sleeping and eating patterns, as well as how long you have been feeling this way.
-They will also ask if you have experienced these symptoms before and may ask about what is happening in your life at the moment.
+They will also ask if you have experienced these symptoms before and may ask about what's happening in your life at the moment.
 They may also do a physical examination and blood tests to rule out other causes for your symptoms.

 - dialectical behaviour therapy (DBT)